-If you’re new to Elf on the Shelf, or are considering getting an Elf for your family, you might be wondering what all the fuss is about and what the rules are.
-This is where you will learn the Elf on the Shelf rules and how to get started with your Elf this Christmas season!
+If you’re new to Elf on the Shelf, or are considering getting an Elf for your family, you might be wondering what all the fuss is about and what the rules are for your elf’s arrival.

 One of the most popular Christmas traditions in recent years is Elf on the Shelf.

-The premise is simple: a family adopts a Christmas scout elf who comes to visit them from the North Pole each holiday season.
+A family adopts a Christmas scout elf who comes to visit them from the North Pole each holiday season.

 Elf on the Shelf Rules: How to Do Elf on the Shelf for the First Time + Free Printable